 Individuals can also book a free 20-minute nutrition consultation with a registered dietitian to discuss which Factor meals are right for them and to create a nutrition plan.
 As the dietitians design the meals specifically for Factor, they will be familiar with the brand and able to recommend appropriate meals.

 According to the Academy of Nutrition and Dietetics, registered dietitians and nutritionists can help people manage the following:

-People may need more than the 20 minutes of support that Factor 75 offer, but the service could put them on the right track regarding what they should eat.
+People may need more than the 20 minutes of support that Factor offers, but the service could put them on the right track in terms of what they should eat.

 Many meal delivery services online deliver either ready-made meals or meal kits.
 People can choose from the following options, among others: